Best Free Video Editing Software Programs: The Ultimate Guide

 Upgrading to VSDC Pro for $20 will allow you to get additional features.
 This includes masking tools, chroma key functionality, and other additional features.

 LightWorks is a popular free video software for Mac, Windows, and Linux users.
-Its wide arsenal of features makes it one of the most powerful video editing software, and its free version already offers a variety of tools for video editing.
+Its wide arsenal of features makes it one of the most powerful video editing software programs available, and its free version already offers a variety of tools for video editing.

 If you want to get 4K videos for Vimeo and YouTube, you may want to try out the paid version of Lightworks.
-For only $25 a month, you can lift this restriction and gain access to other features.
+For only $23.99 a month or a one time fee of $390, you can lift this restriction and gain access to other features.

 If you’re more familiar with 3D animation, you may be familiar with Blender.
 However, most people don’t know that Blender also offers video editing capabilities.
 Blender’s free platform is usually enough for most users.